People

 mrinmoy.chakraborty@ubc.ca

-Bio: Mrinmoy is a PhD student in the Department of Mechanical Engineering jointly supervised by Prof. Amanda Giang.
+Bio: Mrinmoy is a PhD Candidate in the Department of Mechanical Engineering jointly supervised by Prof. Amanda Giang.
 He has completed masters in Environmental Engineering and Management from Indian Institute of Technology Kanpur and undergraduate studies in Civil Engineering at West Bengal University of Technology, Kolkata.
 He is interested in working with field observations of air pollutants using low cost sensors and evaluating the energy policies with the help of chemical transport models.
 His focus will be on the tools for assessing energy and health policies in developing countries like India using both numerical simulations and field studies.

 i want to REACH the dark corners of air quality and climate change research, illuminate them, and make our world a better and healthier place to live.”

-Davi Monticelli
+Davi de Ferreyro Monticelli

 M.Eng.
 Universidade Federal do Espirito Santo, Brazil (2020)